ljdursi/computecanadian/discussion-paper/04_principles.md

 or Netflix’s ‘Chaos Monkey’ emphasize automation, rigorous testing, and continuous improvement, allow staff to focus on providing higher quality services.

+**Proposal: The federation should make use of best available tools for interacting with and supporting researchers.**

 Since interactions with the researcher are so important, a modern research support organization also takes advantage of new tools from